-Cash and fixed income 20 - 45%
+Cash and fixed income 20-45%

-Domestic equities 7.5 - 35%
+Domestic equities 7.5-35%

-International equities 5 - 25%
+International equities 5-25%

-Hedge funds 5 - 20%
+Hedge funds 5-20%

-Real assets 5 - 15%
+Real assets 5-15%

-Multi-asset 5 - 20%
+Multi-asset 5-20%

 The investment strategy of the noncontributory retirement plan is to allocate assets among investment classes that will provide for stability and growth of plan assets in varying market environments.
 To that end, the plan has adopted policies that require each asset class to be diversified and that multiple managers with differing styles of management are employed.
 On a quarterly basis the plan reviews progress toward achieving its and individual managers' performance objectives.
-The fair value of the College's defined benefit pension plan assets by asset class are as follows at June 30:
+The fair value of the College's defined benefit pension plan assets by asset class are as follows at June 30 (2014 restated for the adoption of ASU No. 2015-07):